Always have the courage to look behind the words people tell you so you can understand why they say the things they say.

 Media:

 I was born and raised in Hungary.
 I lived in Israel in the mid-1990s and I moved to the United States in the year 2000.
+I have a Law Degree (ELTE Budapest, Hungary), and an MA in Africana Studies (SUNY Stony Brook, NY).
+My graduate research focused on the Caribbean, specifically on language, religion and politics in Haiti.

 Awards and publications